Hamza-Bouali/Hamza-Bouali/README.md

 ## About Me

-Data Engineering passionate about building pipelines and data analysis, with hands-on experience in ETL/ELT, data warehousing, visualization, and NLP.
-Currently interning as a Data Engineer at Veolia (Rabat), I focus on bringing rigor, automation, and data transformation into actionable dashboards and reliable infrastructure.
+Recent engineering graduate in Knowledge Engineering and Data Science, passionate about building data pipelines and full-stack, AI-powered products.
+Hands-on experience across ETL/ELT, data warehousing, visualization, and NLP, as well as full-stack development and AI integration (LLMs, RAG, agents).
+Immediately available for new opportunities.

 ---